Encoding

 gb18030’s decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and gb18030 first, gb18030 second, and gb18030 third are 0x00, return finished.
+1. If byte is end-of-queue and gb18030 first, gb18030 second, and gb18030 third are 0x00, then return finished.

-2. If byte is end-of-queue, and gb18030 first, gb18030 second, or gb18030 third is not 0x00, set gb18030 first, gb18030 second, and gb18030 third to 0x00, and return error.
+2. If byte is end-of-queue, and gb18030 first, gb18030 second, or gb18030 third is not 0x00, then set gb18030 first, gb18030 second, and gb18030 third to 0x00, and return error.

-3. If gb18030 third is not 0x00, then:
+3. If gb18030 third is not 0x00:

-1. If byte is not in the range 0x30 to 0x39, inclusive, then:
+1. If byte is not in the range 0x30 to 0x39, inclusive:

 1. Restore « gb18030 second, gb18030 third, byte » to ioQueue.